notaryproject/notation/specs/commandline/sign.md

 Use `notation sign` to sign artifacts.

 Signs an OCI artifact stored in the registry.
-Always sign artifact using digest(`@sha256:...`) rather than a tag(`:latest`) because tags are mutable and a tag reference can point to a different artifact than the one signed.
+Always sign artifact using digest(`@sha256:...`) rather than a tag(`:v1`) because tags are mutable and a tag reference can point to a different artifact than the one signed.
 If a tag is used, notation resolves the tag to the `digest` before signing.

 Upon successful signing, the generated signature is pushed to the registry and associated with the signed OCI artifact.
 The output message is printed out as following: